dassencio/sudoku/README.md

 Each test contains an associated input file (e.g. `test05.in`) which defines the puzzle, and an associated output file (e.g. `test05.out`) which specifies the expected output contaning the solution to the puzzle.
 These files are located in the `tests` subdirectory.
-On Linux, you can execute all these tests by running the `run-tests` script:
+You can execute all these tests by running the `run-tests` script:

     ./run-tests